hapax/hapax.github.io/assets/polarizer.md

 We wouldn't be able to see through polarizing sunglasses at all!
 Since we can see through sunglasses, something else must be happening.
+We can use intensity to help us understand.

 ---

-**Exercise 2.** To help us understand, remember that intensity tells us how many photons there are.
+**Exercise 2.** Remember that intensity tells us how many photons there are.
 You can install a lightmeter app on your smartphone that measures intensity, so you can tell how many photons are getting through.
 Now, let's do an experiment!